Intensive Outpatient Program (IOP)

 Major depression, melancholic depression, atypical depression, seasonal affective disorder, persistent depressive disorder

 Dissociative identity disorder, dissociative amnesia, psychosis, depersonalization-derealization disorder

-Disruptive mood disorder, bipolar I, bipolar II, dissociative identity disorder, borderline personality disorder, schizophrenia
+Disruptive mood disorder, bipolar I, bipolar II, dissociative identity disorder, schizophrenia

 Alcohol, cannabis, prescription drugs, stimulants, cocaine, opioids, inhalants, hallucinogens, tobacco